Shameem Akhtar

-Shameem Akhtar is a Bangladeshi director and screenwriter.
-She has made two films The Conversation (1991) and Rina Brown (2017).
+Shameem Akhtar is a Bangladeshi director and screenwriter, known for her trilogy of films about women's experiences of the Bangladesh Liberation War.

 Career

-Shameem Ahmeed made her debut with a 10 minute long non-fiction film The Conversation, assisted by Tareque Masud.
+Akhtar made her debut with a 10 minute long non-fiction film The Conversation, assisted by Tareque Masud.
 In 1993, she made another non-fiction film The Eclipse.
 Her film Rina Brown was released in 13 January, 13 years after her first film.
 The film deals with 1971's Indo-Pakistan war.
 She also made Kalpurush film in 2010.